Understanding Internal Forces: A Deep Dive into What Shapes Us From Within

 Mountain Building: A Testament to Internal Power

 The formation of mountain ranges is a complex process driven by the interplay of internal forces and external processes like erosion.
-The collision of tectonic plates is a primary driver of mountain building, as immense pressure forces rock layers upwards and folds them into complex structures.
+In practice, the collision of tectonic plates is a primary driver of mountain building, as immense pressure forces rock layers upwards and folds them into complex structures.
 The internal heat and pressure associated with these collisions also contribute to metamorphism, the transformation of rocks into different forms.
 The resulting mountain ranges stand as powerful testaments to the Earth's internal power.

 Internal Forces in Physics: Forces Within Matter